KMan9454/licentia/website/docs/faqs/faq-technical.md

 The first thing you can try is navigating to the _OStim_ MCM and selecting the `Update All` option near the bottom left.
 Close all menus and wait about 60 seconds, then attempt your adult interaction again.

-If this doesn't work, perhaps one of the _OStim_ plugins did not install properly via _Wabbajack._ Try right-clicking on the _OStim NG_ mod in _Mod Organizer 2_ and selecting `Reinstall`.
+If this doesn't work, perhaps one of the _OStim_ plugins did not install properly via _Wabbajack._ Try right-clicking on the _OStim Standalone_ mod in _Mod Organizer 2_ and selecting `Reinstall`.
 There shouldn't be any options to choose, so just click through.
 Launch the game and attempt your adult interaction again.

-If this *STILL* doesn't work, refer to the [Installation guide](../installation-and-setup/5-installation.md) and keep reinstalling the list until the error messages go away.
+If this *STILL* doesn't work, refer to the [Installation guide](/installation#download-and-install-the-list) and keep reinstalling the list until the error messages go away.
 </details>

 ### I can no longer end an OStim scene!